Planning & budgeting

 , 0 Comments

 Investments go up and down, since they are worth more or less on the market at any given time.
-Think of them like owning some slices of a few oranges in a grocery.
-At times oranges will be selling for more, at times less, and your segments go up and down in value with them.
+Think of them like owning some slices of a few oranges in a supermarket.
+Sometimes oranges will be selling for more, sometimes they’ll be selling for less, and your segments go up and down in value with them.

 Remember, your KiwiSaver balance is not what you have, it’s what your investments are worth at a given time.